Nikhil-Rao20/Three_of_Hearts/README.md

 Furthermore, I enhanced my expertise in video segmentation, CPU utilization for high-performance tasks.
 By managing output data such as segmentation masks and heartbeat cycle videos using Python’s os and pathlib modules, I optimized the storage of these results.
 This structured organization streamlined workflows, making it easier to track outputs and maintain reproducibility across experiments.

-I worked on optimizing multiprocessing and parallelization for data handling, resolving issues like semaphore locks and bad file descriptors when scaling up inference tasks.
-This experience deepened my understanding of Python’s threading and multiprocessing modules and their application in real-time data processing.
 Moreover, by integrating *Hugging Face* models with Intel's hardware and software stack, I gained insights into using pre-trained models for efficient inference, ultimately enhancing model performance while using Intel’s powerful AI tools.

 This project has solidified my skills in working with Intel AI solutions for efficient model inference, optimization, and deployment, while maintaining security and performance standards.
 It has emphasized the importance of combining cutting-edge AI libraries like Hugging Face with Intel AI Kits to achieve optimal results in domains like medical imaging, computer vision, and AI-driven diagnostics.